CecilDosoo/HigherLowerGame/README.md

 # HigherLowerGame

-Python program made on the basis of the Higher and Lower game.
-It uses the data of famous Instagram accounts and compares their followers with each others.
-If the guess is made right, game continues, else game ends.
-Used mutiple files to show the ability to pull data from mutiple files into main Also showed the skills to manipulate data to collect the exact information you need as a variable - In this case the follower count
+- Developed a Python program based on the "Higher or Lower" game, utilizing data from famous Instagram accounts to compare their follower counts.
+The game continues with correct guesses and ends with incorrect ones.

+- Demonstrated proficiency in modular programming by sourcing data from multiple files and integrating it into the main program.

+- Showcased data manipulation skills by extracting and utilizing specific information, such as follower counts, as variables in the game.